ajalan09/Progressify/README.md

 #### 4. Graph View
 The graph view will display a simplistic chart mapping the user's progress.
-This view is under construction.

 ## Languages/Frameworks used
 * Swift (SwiftUI, CoreData)